uschpc/spack-envs/README.md

 ### Install Spack

-The template files have been developed and tested using Spack v0.19.2.
+The template files have been developed and tested using Spack v0.21.0.
 They may need to be modified if using a different version of Spack.

 First, download Spack into one of your directories:

 ```
-git clone --branch v0.19.2 --depth 1 https://github.com/spack/spack
+git clone --branch v0.21.0 --depth 1 https://github.com/spack/spack
 ```

 Then, set up Spack for your shell:

 ```
 module purge
+export SPACK_PYTHON=/spack/2206/apps/linux-centos7-x86_64_v3/gcc-11.3.0/python-3.11.3-gl2q3yz/bin/python
 source ./spack/share/spack/setup-env.sh
 ```